All Episodes

 They have picked a winner, and the winner is not us.

-Yeah, and and Trump had great relations with the Saudi Kingdom.
+Yeah, and Trump had great relations with the Saudi kingdom.

 Matter of fact, Trump had the best Middle East policy of any American president since FDR, and Biden clearly has had the worst.

-Biden ran on the campaign of uh making Saudi Arabia pariah.
+Biden ran on the campaign of making Saudi Arabia a pariah.

 Well, guess what?

-Saudi Arabia got back at the U.S. and now we're being chased out of the Middle East where just uh a couple years ago, we were the dominant foreign power.
+Saudi Arabia got back at the U.S., and now we're being chased out of the Middle East, where just a couple years ago, we were the dominant foreign power.

 Yeah.

-Anyway, uh Gordon Chang, we've always appreciated having you on the program uh at Gordon G. Chang uh on Twitter if you want to follow his uh his his account and to keep up with this.
+Anyway, Gordon Chang, we always appreciate having you on the program at Gordon G. Chang on Twitter if you want to follow his account and keep up with us.

 I am telling you, I know we talk a lot about Tennessee.

-I know we're talking a lot about uh uh two separate abortion rulings.
+I know we're talking a lot about two separate abortion rulings.

 And I actually pray that I'm wrong.